github-craftwork/start-here/workshop/part3-ci.md

 ![Screenshot 2019-10-09 17 02 03](https://user-images.githubusercontent.com/5713670/66528996-3d6bbe80-eaf1-11e9-98ca-d9bd5b148de8.png)

-Commit the `nodejs.yml` file to the master branch to complete this process of creating our first CI workflow.
+Commit the `nodejs.yml` file to the main branch to complete this process of creating our first CI workflow.

 The `.github/workflows/` folder will include the contents from below: